 Bob Smith 3rd .914 average

 Averages will be carried to required decimal places to break ties.

-All tied athletes will be awarded the prize for given place if the tie is mathematically unbreakable .
+****Tie Resolution****Ties will be settled with contestant having the highest

+score at the VA AIM state shoot for that given year taking the award

+( no participation at state shoot score entered is 0) .
 The goal is to have awards shipped to coaches and participants before December 1 of each year.

 The contest encourages its participants to diligently work at the craft of trapshooting, learning from each contest or practice, striving to